zkhechadoorian/CNNs_Cats_and_Dogs/README.md

 Training Stage

 This is where the model **learns to classify images** by analyzing the dataset over several training cycles.
 It uses the **preprocessed data**, the **base model**, and the **callbacks** set up earlier.

+A key part of this stage is **data augmentation**.
+The training pipeline applies a variety of random transformations to the input images—such as rotations, flips, shifts, shearing, zooming, brightness, and color shifts.
+This process artificially increases the diversity of the training data, helping the model generalize better and reducing overfitting.

+In particular, **extra augmentation is applied** to improve the model's ability to recognize cats in different scenarios.
+Augmented images are saved and included in the training set, ensuring the model is exposed to a wide range of visual variations.

+By combining original and augmented images, the model is trained to be more robust and accurate when classifying new, unseen pet images.

 ---